nBhabish/US--Natural-Gas-Demand-Forecast-Dashboard/README.md

 Cloning this repository, and running [app.R](app.R) will allow you to view the dashboard locally.

-To view on your browser, click <a href = "https://bhabishya-neupane.shinyapps.io/US-Natural-Gas-Demand-Forecast-Dashboard/"> here </a>.
+To view on your browser, click <a href = "https://bhabishya-neupane.shinyapps.io/US-Natural-Gas-Demand-Forecast-Dashboard/" target = "_blank"> here </a>.

 <img src = "01_screenshot/dash_viz.png">